mmocny/proposal-async-event-listeners/README.md

 ## Introduction

 Building web applications requires dealing with inherantly asynchronous operations, and increasingly so.
-As web developers, we have a lot of great tools for this -- but Event Listeners are still inherantly synchronous -- and the task scheduling policies for event dispatch is particularly tricky.
-This causes a range of issues which can require complex solutions, many of which are re-invented or repeated.
+But Event dispatch and Event Listeners is still inherantly synchronous.
+ Scheduling of event dispatch is even trickier.

+This causes a range of issues which can require complex solutions, many of which are re-invented and repeated.

 Let's discuss some of these issues: